-I’m in love with this recipe — Part cookie, part pie, Pecan Pie Shortbread is a fun twist on tradition.
-It looks just like a classic pie, but underneath the crunchy pecans there’s a thick layer of buttery vanilla shortbread.
-It’s got the same familiar flavors, the same sweet touch that we’re looking for after dinner, but in a lighter form.
+This pecan pie shortbread has the same familiar flavors that we all love in pecan pie, but in a lighter form.
 It makes a beautiful presentation with very little effort.
 Great taste + easy to make + beautiful to look at = a winner recipe in my book.

 To make this I spread a batch of my basic vanilla shortbread dough into a tart pan, and then I stud the top with pecan halves.
 A small bag of nut halves was enough to cover the surface and it’s fun to create the design.
 I pressed them in gently with the palm of my hand so they stay put when cutting later.
 The pecans crisp up in the oven and develop a rich toasted flavor.
 If you ask me they’re so much better this way than all candied up in pie goop (sorry pecan pie lovers.)
 The shortbread puffs up just slightly in the oven, and the whole thing is just delightful.